wicklanm/Wazuh-SOC-LAB/README.md

 > This is your highest-severity rule — level 15 is appropriate because legitimate processes rarely need to open a handle to LSASS with dump-level access rights.

 #### Rule 7 — Domain Enumeration via net.exe
+Catches Sysmon Event ID 1 where the image is 'net.exe' and the command line contains '/domain'.
+This combination specifically flags domain reconnaissance — running 'net user /domain' or 'net group /domain' from a workstation is something a normal user rarely does, but is one of the first things an attacker does after establishing a foothold to understand what they have access to.
 ```xml
 <rule id="100008" level="7">
   <if_sid>61603</if_sid>